top of page

 These projects don’t build community — they choke future growth.

-What happens when land meant for homes, farmland, natural resources, or small businesses is blocked by walls of solar panels?
-Smart residential growth dies, and our community gets boxed in.
+When land meant for homes, farmland, natural resources, or small businesses is blocked by walls of solar panels, our community gets boxed in.
+Smart residential growth dies, school enrollment drops, development stops.

 Some homes will be surrounded on 3–4 sides by fencing and panels — for life.

-Families who’ve built their lives here will lose their views, privacy, and peace,— just industrial fencing and endless rows of metal.
+Some homes will be surrounded on 2-3-4 sides by fencing and solar panels — for life.
+Families who’ve built their lives here will lose their views, privacy, and peace— in return for industrial fencing and endless rows of metal.

 What harm will come from the project?